brcly/fifine-sc8-linux/readme.md

 1. Plug in the SC8 via USB
 2. Set the **PC/PS4 switch** on the rear to **PC**
 3. Make sure `amixer` is installed (`alsa-utils` package)
+4. Ensure the SC8 is set to "Pro Audio" mode in the system audio settings.

 ## Step 1: Find Your Card Number